ramblinjan/ramblinjan.github.io/_posts/2016-12-05-Your-Hiring-Process-is-your-engineering-process.md

 category: development
 author: Jan Jorgensen
 title: "Bad News, Y'all: Your Hiring Process is Also Your Engineering Process"
+tldr: >
+  You can not separate your hiring process from your team's culture.
+  If the values and priorities of your team can be influenced by the hiring process, your hiring practices should resemble good engineering practices.
+Namely: move fast, be test-driven, and communicate.

 ---

 I bet you suck at hiring.
 I don't even know you and I'm pretty confident that you suck at hiring.